kyleterry/tenyks/README.md

 the dumbness, make a pull request and tell me what I did wrong and why you made the change you did.
 I'm open to criticism as long as it's done in a respectful and "I'm teaching you something new" kind of way.

+## The future

+I'm using Redis pub/sub right now.
+It's pretty coupled to that, but I plan to implement a more pluggable communication backend.

+I also plan on trying to implement pub/sub over web sockets that will allow for communication over TLS and have authentication baked in.
+One use-case is giving your friends authentication tokens they can use to authenticate their services with your IRC bot.
+If someone is trouble, you cut them off.

 ## Credit where credit is due